Claiming The 2025 Wood & Pellet Federal Tax Credit

 Enerzone Destination 2.3 Wood Insert

-Vermont Castings Aspen C3 Wood Stove
+Vermont Castings Aspen C3 (Only eligible for models sold prior to June 24, 2024) Wood Stove

 Vermont Castings Dauntless FlexBurn Wood Stove